airbytehq/airbyte/docs/tutorials/transformation-and-normalization/transformations-with-sql.md

-# Connecting EL with T using SQL \(part 1/2\)
+# Transformations with SQL \(part 1/2\)

 ## Overview

 This tutorial will describe how to integrate SQL based transformations with Airbyte syncs using plain SQL queries.

 This is the first part of ELT tutorial.
-The second part goes deeper with [connecting EL with T using DBT](connecting-el-with-t-using-dbt.md).
+The second part goes deeper with [connecting EL with T using DBT](transformations-with-dbt.md).

 ## First transformation step: Normalization